Thijzert123/packrinth/site/index.md

 ## Packrinth as library
 Packrinth provides a library alongside the binary.
 Using this, you can modify Packrinth's configuration in an idiomatic way.
 For example, you can write your own CLI interface for Packrinth!

+## Support or questions
+If you have any issues or questions about Packrinth, feel free to [open an issue on GitHub](https://github.com/Thijzert123/packrinth/issues/new)!